PyBites-Open-Source/pysource/README.md

 1. From the command line

-		$ pysource -m pathlib.PurePath
+		$ pysource -m re.match
-        ...
+		def match(pattern, string, flags=0):
+			"""Try to apply the pattern at the start of the string, returning a Match object, or None if no match was found.""" return _compile(pattern, flags).match(string)

-        To show the resulting code with paging call it with `-p`.
+	To show the resulting code with paging call `pysource` with `-p`.

 2. From within Vim by selecting a `module.callable` adding this to your `.vimrc`: